The Tracking Dog – Blood Science

 Explore how blood components and stress hormones serve as vital clues that dogs instinctively detect during tracking.

-Learn how pheromones and volatile organic compounds help dogs identify wounded animals by reading environmental scents.
+Learn how volatile organic compounds help dogs identify wounded animals by reading environmental scents.

 Integrating Multisensory Cues